-Before anything, let me be clear… I am not a snowboard or a ski expert.
-I haven’t cleared any professional certifications, and neither have I been practising the sport for years.
 I am, in fact, so new to snowboarding that anyone would only call me a beginner.
 But mastering a sport is one thing, and knowing where to best do it, is the other — and speaking of backcountry snowboarding in the Himalayas, the Pir Panjal range near Sethan is perhaps one of the best options.

-I first visited Sethan (one of the weekend getaway places near Delhi) during the winter of 2017 where I met a group of North Americans who just wouldn’t stop bragging about the nearby ski-slopes.
+I first visited Sethan (one of the weekend getaway places near Delhi) during the winter of 2017 where I met a group of North Americans who just wouldn’t stop bragging about the nearby ski slopes.

-It was their third consecutive winter there.
-During the entire week, I stayed in Sethan, and between all those chilling winter nights conversations, I found them constantly boasting about how exciting the slopes in Pir Panjal can be.
 “The thrill in snowboarding in the wilderness of the Himalayas is unparalleled, and this place is just so perfect,” one would repeat every two hours.
 Backcountry snowboarding — the term, back then, felt just as newfound and fascinating as a perfectly rhymed poem does to a kid.

-Backcountry Skiing Snowboarding In Himalayas India
+Backcountry Skiing Snowboarding In the Himalayas India

 Mesmerized by the idea of sliding down a ridge, I rented a snowboard and learned as much of snowboarding as I could in a week, only to return with my own snowboarding equipment the next year.